 In addition, Guilsfield Show aims to raise money for charitable causes each year and part of the Presidents' role is to nominate the charities for that year.
-Following our 2019 show, £250 has been donated to both Hope House and MacMillan Cancer Support as well as a significant donation being made to Guilsfield Church.
-Getting involved in the show really does help these great causes.
+Our 2022 Presidents John and Sally Jones have announced the 2022 show will support the below charities.

 The Lingen Davies Cancer Fund exists to make a positive difference to lives impacted by cancer throughout Shropshire and Mid Wales.
 Not only does the charity fund additional technology, equipment, support services and resources to benefit patients at The Royal Shrewsbury Hospital, it also works to raise awareness about cancer and how people can help themselves live well.

 The LiveLife Cancer Awareness Service is a free to access mobile service that helps people recognise the signs and symptoms of cancer, understand what to look out for, and where to turn for support and guidance.
 Currently one in two people in the UK are impacted by cancer, Lingen Davies Cancer Fund is working to make sure people can access the best facilities, treatment, and support in the local community.

 The League of Friends was set up in 1961 and since then has raised in excess of £20 million to improve and maintain an exemplary quality of patient care at the Robert Jones and Agnes Hunt Orthopaedic Hospital NHS Foundation Trust (RJAH).